-On August 10, 2007, the Court stayed the case pending entry of judgment in the Company's earlier patent infringement suit against Glycoproducts International, Inc. f/k/a Glycobiotics International, Inc. ("Glycobiotics").
+On August 10, 2007, the Court stayed the case pending entry of judgment in the Company's earlier patent infringement suit against Glycoproducts International, Inc. ("Glycobiotics").
 During the stay, on February 28, 2008, a federal grand jury indicted Techmedica Health and its president for violations of federal drug distribution laws, wire and mail fraud, and money laundering.
 The government is seeking any property derived from these activities, including over \$17 million in cash and various real estate and other property.
 After the indictment, Ionx purchased all of the assets of Techmedica, including its inventory of glyconutritional products, and began selling these products on the internet under the assumed name Micronutra Health.